autosoft-dev/tree-hugger/README.md

         )
         "
 ```
-Of course, you have to follow yaml grammar while writing these queries.
-You can see a bit more about writng these queries in the documentation of tree-sitter.
-[Here](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries).
-Although it is not very intuitive to start with.
-We are planning to write a detailed tutorial on this subject.
+You have to follow yaml grammar while writing these queries.
+You can see a bit more about writng these queries in the [documentation of tree-sitter](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries).

 Some example queries, that you will find in the yaml file (and their corresponding API from the PythonParser class) -